Joshua Wong: Taiwan

 The Overseas Community Affairs Council (OCAC) issued a statement referencing to the Mainland Affairs Council (MAC) that "the decision to imprison Joshua Wong, Agnes Chow, and Ivan Lam represents a failure by the Hong Kong government to protect the people's political rights and freedom of speech".

 Germany

-Maria Adebahr, a Germany's foreign ministry spokesperson, stated that the prison terms are “another building block in a series of worrisome developments that we have seen in connection with human and civil rights in Hong Kong during the last year.”
+Maria Adebahr, a Germany's foreign ministry spokesperson, stated that the prison terms are "another building block in a series of worrisome developments that we have seen in connection with human and civil rights in Hong Kong during the last year."

 Imprisonment under National Security Law

 On 6 January 2021, Wong was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in the primaries of July 2020.
-He was arrested from prison, and his home was reportedly searched.
-On 28 February 2021, he was formally charged, along with 46 others for subversion.
+Wong's home was searched while he was detained.
+On 28 February 2021, Wong was formally charged, along with 46 others for subversion.